 Other big employers like Facebook, IBM, and Microsoft practice a similar approach — and so do smaller startups.

-1. Practice Common Peer Interview Questions
+Sample Peer Interview Questions and Answers

 Onward, several scenarios are possible depending on your role.
 The peer group may either focus on assessing your main technical skills — give some test project or problem-solving tasks.
 Or if you already did a separate technical interview, probe you with some behavioral interview questions.